×

 We asked people in Malaysia if they could share any humorous cultural blunders they commited.
 They wrote:

 "Yes, a male does not shake a lady's hand UNLESS she herself acts first.
 You do NOT hug members of the opposite sex.
 Also, be very careful about complimenting a lady, as she may take this as "interest" in her...especially IF she is married!
 This was difficult for me, as I am a very friendly (in a non sexual way!) person, who used to hug and compliment everyone.
-LOL," remarked one member in Seremban 2.
+LOL," explained one person living in Seremban 2, Malaysia.

 View More Answers